A FULL Tour of Downtown Medford Oregon

 Table of Contents

-- The Heart of Downtown: Development and Landmarks
+- The Heart of Downtown Medford OR: Development and Landmarks

 - Biddle Road and East Medford: Crossing I-5

-Our journey begins on Crater Lake Highway, just as it passes over Interstate 5—the major north-south artery running through Southern Oregon.
-This intersection is arguably the biggest and busiest in the region, serving as the main entry point for many visitors and locals entering Medford.
-From here, you can head west toward Highway 99, another major road that runs through the heart of downtown.
+Our downtown Medford journey begins along Crater Lake Highway, right as it passes over Interstate 5 — the major north-south artery connecting all of Southern Oregon.
+This busy intersection serves as the main gateway for both visitors and locals, and it’s often the first stop when experiencing living in Medford, Oregon.
+From here, you can head west toward Highway 99, which runs straight through the heart of downtown.

 Addressing Common Concerns: Homelessness and Drug Use